 From brand manufacturers to no-name mice – every manufacturer now comes with some fancy mouse software.
 Besides the bling-bling settings for LEDs, etc., you might also be able to set the mouse acceleration.
 However, many mice that call themselves gaming mice do not have this feature.
 Why?
 Because the common belief is that mouse acceleration is terrible.
 Some mice do have this feature built-in, but they can’t limit acceleration upwards.
 In this case: Hands off!
 Do your mechanics a favor.

 In-Game Mouse Acceleration

 Some games offer the mouse acceleration feature.
 If you want to use this function, find out precisely what the acceleration curve looks like.
 Most of the time, the curve shape is not very influential.
 An upper limit is also seldom offered.
 In this case, it is better to leave it alone.
 Otherwise, you will not develop muscle memory.
 Historically, probably only Quake has implemented a working and valuable mouse acceleration in the game.
-Nevertheless, many Quake players have enabled this in-game feature.
+Therefore, many Quake players have this feature enabled in the game.

 Driver Mouse Acceleration

 A more luxurious and free piece of software for adjusting the Windows mouse acceleration can be found here (link).
 The appropriate instructions can be found here (link).
 Luxurious because you can “build” any curve you like and have it graphically displayed.
 Finally, an extra driver hangs between your mouse and the operating system, similar to the native Windows mouse acceleration.
 Many Quake Pro gamers have installed this driver instead of the popular in-game mouse acceleration to make the acceleration curve even more precise.
 If I had to advise you on one type of mouse acceleration, this would be it.
 There is only one “but” on the subject, which comes right at the chapter “Pitfalls.”
 Let’s get on with it first.